FathirAMM/FathirAMM/README.md

 - Watching movies
 - Outdoor activities

 Feel free to connect with me on LinkedIn or drop me an email.
-I'm always open to interesting conversations and collaborations!
+I'm always open to interesting conversations and collaborations!🚀📚🎬🏞️